Nicky Fadley

 Chris square headshot

-Chris is a Project Coordinator and Certified Peer Support Specialist serving on the Side-by-Side Recovery Program in Shenandoah and Page Counties.
+Chris serves as Data Support Coordinator and manages the organization’s participant data systems for service quality monitoring and program evaluation.
 He is in long-term recovery from substance abuse, trauma, and mental health challenges.
 Chris has an associate’s degree in Human Services from Blue Ridge Community College, and is trained in Intentional Peer Support, Motivational Interviewing, SMART Recovery, and W.R.A.P.
 (Wellness Recovery Action Plan).
 His personal recovery comes from a 12-step background and is grounded in his lived experience.

 What recovery means to Chris: